Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 The GEPD collects country-level data through administering a survey with a set of modules:

-1. School modules (school-level questionnaire, student-level questionnaire for Grades 4 and 1, and teacher-level questionnaire);
+1. School modules (including school-level questionnaire, student-level questionnaire for Grades 4 and 1, and teacher-level questionnaire);
 2. Public officials' module (Survey of Public Officials); and
 3. Policy module (Policy Survey).